bonanekabene/Refactory-Site-Clone/README.md

 4. Optionally: start modifying code (HTML/CSS/assets) to learn or customize.

-## 🧑‍💻 How It Helps You (Given Your Current Interests)

-Since you’re learning Node.js, git/GitHub, and possibly front-end frameworks:

-* This static clone is a good opportunity to **observe and understand real-world static site structure**, especially HTML + CSS + assets.
-* You can **practice using git and GitHub workflow** — clone, commit changes, push, branch, etc.
-* Later, you could **turn this into a dynamic or component-driven site** (with Vue.js + a Node.js backend) — a great exercise bridging your learning path.

 ## ⚠️ Disclaimer

 * This is a *clone* of an existing site — likely without official permission.
 Use it only for **educational purposes**.